-Multi-Purpose Services Program
+The Multi-Purpose Services Program

-The Multi-Purpose Services Program is a joint initiative of the Australian Government and state and territory governments, and provides integrated health and aged care services for some small regional and remote communities.
+The Multi-Purpose Services Program is a joint initiative of the Australian Government and state and territory governments, and provides integrated health and aged care services for small regional and remote communities.
 It allows services to exist in regions that could not viably support stand-alone hospitals or aged care homes.

-Multi-Purpose Services Program Funding Round
+Multi-Purpose Services Program Allocation Round is now open

 For enquiries about the Multi-Purpose Services Program please email MPSagedcare@health.gov.au